muratk3n/thirdwave/en/tweets/2020/week21a.md

 Showrunners, producers, writers; don't botch this one up.
 Don't make it cuck.
 Don't make it too woke. *Battlestar Galactica*, or *Lost* level would be just fine, and these shows were progressive already.
-Please keep the Orange Hitler alagories to yourself.
+Please keep the Orange Hitler allegories to yourself.
 Don't get mad at us for saying these things, we are not your competition.
 Your competition is *The Orville*, the Trek TNG show with fart jokes.
 They are kicking your ass, dragging it across the room and